bezhermoso/bezhermoso.github.io/src/jekyll/_posts/2018-06-29-jump-back-up-to-git-repo-root-directory.md

 ---
-layout: til
+layout: post
 title: "Jump back up to your Git repo's root directory"
-til_category: git bash scripting
-date: 2018-06-23
-og_image: /img/keep/til.png
 ---

-When you are deep down your project's directory structure and you want to jump all the way back up to the project's root, what would you do?

-  1. Figure out the right amount of levels to `cd ../../..` up?
-  1. Repeatedly run `cd ..` until you are at the root?
+You want to jump back up to your project's root directory from who knows many levels down.
+What would you do?
+Figure out the right amount of levels to `cd ../../..` up?
+Run `cd ..` repeatedly until you get there? or run `cd` to an absolute path directly?
-  3. Run `cd ~/to/project/path` directly?

-I'm sure any of the above works fine, despite certain annoyances.
-If your project is managed with Git however, here is a smarter way:
+If your project is managed with Git, here is a smarter way:

 {% highlight bash %}
 $ cd $(git rev-parse --show-toplevel)